 Henry grabbed his machine of choice, the combine.

 And drove through the maze, in the order of the numbers.

-A fun, interactive way to learn your numbers!
+This was such a fun, interactive way for Henry to learn numbers!

 You can adjust the numbers up or down to your child’s level.

 Or even do skip counting [by 5s or 10s]!

 ABCs would be another fun way to do this maze!